 Treatment for low blood sodium varies depending on the cause.
 It may include:

 - adjusting the dosage of diuretics

 - medications for symptoms such as headaches, nausea, and seizures

 Prevention of Low Blood Sodium

 During a typical day, women should aim to drink 2.2 liters of fluids per day.
 Men should aim for 3 liters.
-When you are adequately hydrated, your urine will be pale yellow and you will not feel thirsty.
+When you’re adequately hydrated, your urine will be pale yellow or clear and you won’t feel thirsty.

-It is important to increase your fluid intake:
+It’s important to increase your fluid intake if:

 - the weather is warm

 You should drink no more than 1 liter of water per hour.
 Don’t forget that it’s possible to drink too much water too quickly.